jbrdge/churn-prediction/README.md

 Customer churn is a critical business problem; retaining existing customers is often more cost-effective than acquiring new ones.
 This project demonstrates how to:
 - Ingest and clean churn data in **MySQL**
-- Train and evaluate a **logistic regression model** in Python
-- Write churn probabilities back to the database
-- Export results for visualization in **Tableau**

 ---